 23rd February 2016

-The Headingley you see today was formed in the 19th century, more particularly 1830 onwards when Headingley was one of the premier suburbs of industrial Leeds, when wealthy mill-owners and merchants sought sanctuary from the city smog in the clean air that was found on Headingley Hill (the area behind where Johnson’s Cleaners are now located) north of the A660 Headingley Lane.
+The Headingley you see today formed in the 19th century as a premier suburb of industrial Leeds.
+At this point in history, wealthy mill-owners and merchants sought sanctuary from the city smog in the clean air of Headingley Hill.

-It is likely that it was settled as an Anglo-Saxon settlement, possibly named and an Anglo-Saxon chieftain named Headda.
+It is likely that Headingley settled as an Anglo-Saxon settlement, possibly named as Anglo-Saxon chieftain, ‘Headda’.

-A Norman baron called Ilbert de Lacy was granted huge estates in Yorkshire and Lincolnshire (anyone know De Lacy Mount in Kirkstall?)
-In 1152 his son Henry de Lacy granted part of his land to the monks of Kirkstall Abbey and with other grants the Abbey controlled virtually all the land in Headingley.
-The area was predominantly sheep pastures but outpost farms, known as granges, were established at New Grange (now Beckett Park) and Moor Grange.
+Huge estates in Yorkshire and Linconshire were granted to Norman baron, Ilbert de Lacy.
+In 1152, his son, Henry de Lacy, granted part of this land to the monks of Kirkstall Abbey.
+Together with many other grants, Kirkstall Abbey controlled virtually all the land in Headingley.
+Although Headingley predominantly comprised of sheep pastures, outpost farms known as granges soon established at New Grange and Moor Grange.

-The land would have been a patchwork quilt of pastures across which past a few lanes.
-Woodhouse Lane and Headingley Lane were ancient roads which still exist today, although they would have terminated in the 1300 and 1400’s somewhere around what is North Lane today.
-Following the dissolution of the monasteries in 1539 there wasn’t a local resident with funds to buy any land and it was sold off piecemeal to outsiders intent on farming closer to Leeds where the economy was stronger and there was a good river crossing.
+The land would have been a patchwork quilt of pastures with a few lanes passing through.
+Woodhouse Lane and Headingley Lane were ancient roads that still exist today, terminating around the 14th century to make way for today’s North Lane.
+Following the dissolution of the monasteries in 1539, no local residents had the funds to buy any land.
+It was gradually sold off to outsiders attracted by the stronger Leeds economy and a good river crossing.

-In the 1600’s and 1700’s development was slow although notable newcomers were the Brudenell family (Brudenell Road?) from Northamptonshire, later to become the Earls of Cardigan (Cardigan Road?) and the Bainbrigge and Foxcroft families (Brainbrigge Road and the Foxcroft estate?).
-These were the elite families of the area – although there would have been much space between them as the population in the area in 1775 still only amounted to less than 700 inhabitants!
+In the 17th and 18th century Headingley’s development decelerated, with the exception of some notable elite newcomers.
+The Brudenell family from Northamptonshire, later to become the earls of cardigan road, and the Bainbrigge and Foxcroft families.
+With today’s Brudenell Road, Brainbrigge Road and Foxcroft Estate, the families’ involvement in the area remains cemented in the Headingley history books.
+Although, there would have been much space between them as the area’s 1775 population amounted to less than 700 inhabitants!

 Post 1830 there was considerable building of detached villas and terraces occupied by merchants, bankers, lawyers, doctors and entrepreneurs.
 Headingley was the ‘Belgravia of Leeds’ at this time.

 Development continued apace from 1830 with house building along Cottage Road and Moor Road, and down Shaw Lane, including the erection of a row of grand terrace houses (Oakfield Terrace) on what today is Grove Lane.
-These were constructed by one of the first ‘Building Societies’; a collective of residents who effectively funded each other as the construction went along.
+These were constructed by one of the first ‘Building Societies’ – a collective of residents who effectively funded each other as the construction progressed.
 Each property has its own personality, many keyed into one another – double fronted or double-rear elevations, some with bays and some even with rather ornate ‘turrets’.